GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 </details>

 Below the *scree plot* scatterplots of the principal component analysis can be visualized.
 Each point represents the loadings of two component of a single cell.
-Immediately we notice that cells are well spread out, which indicates an heterogenous cell population.
+Immediately we notice that cells are well spread out, which indicates an heterogeneous cell population.

 We will re-examine these plots at a further time.

 ## t-distributed Stochastic Neighbor Embedding

-t-distributed stochastic neighbor embedding (t-SNE) is a nonlinear dimensionality reduction often used in scRNA-seq analyses to visualize cell subpolulations.
+t-distributed stochastic neighbor embedding (t-SNE) is a nonlinear dimensionality reduction often used in scRNA-seq analyses to visualize cell subpopulations.
 It is used to embed high dimensional scRNA-seq expressions in a 2D or 3D plot.
 Its main advantage compared to PCA is its ability to detect structures in the data that cannot be found by simple rotations (see [t-SNE: What the hell is it?](https://constantamateur.github.io/2018-01-02-tSNE/)).

 Although useful to visualize single cell data, care should be taken when interpreting its results: